Chart Color Schemes

 Mentone displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-As per the latest Census in Mentone, 44.0% of dwellings were houses, with the remaining 56.0% consisting of semi-detached units, apartments, and other dwelling types.
-This compares to Melbourne metropolitan area's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Mentone stood at 32.4%, with mortgaged properties at 34.6% and rented dwellings at 33.0%.
-The median monthly mortgage repayment in the area was $2,167, higher than Melbourne's average of $2,000.
-The median weekly rent in Mentone was recorded at $392, slightly above Melbourne's figure of $390.
-Nationally, Mentone's mortgage repayments were significantly higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+Dwelling structure in Mentone, as evaluated at the latest Census held on 27 August 2016, comprised 44.0% houses and 56.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Mentone stood at 32.4%, with the remainder of dwellings either mortgaged (34.6%) or rented (33.0%).
+The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was recorded at $392, compared to Melbourne metro's $2,000 and $390 respectively.
+Nationally, Mentone's mortgage repayments were significantly higher than the Australian average of $1,863, as reported in the 2017 Housing Industry Association - Bankwest Housing Finance Report, while rents exceeded the national figure of $375, based on data from the 2016 Census.

 Frequently Asked Questions - Housing